Fleckism/SecurityPlus/SecurityPlus/2B Threat intelligence Sources.md

 -   Service disruption and defacement
 -   Suspicious or unauthorized account usage

-An IoC can be definite and objectively identifiable, like a malware signature, but often IoCs can only be described with confidence via the correlation of many data points.
-Because these IoCs are often identified through patterns of anomalous activity rather than single events, they can be open to interpretation and therefore slow to diagnose.
+An [[IoC]] can be definite and objectively identifiable, like a malware signature, but often [[IoC]]s can only be described with confidence via the correlation of many data points.
+Because these [[IoC]]s are often identified through patterns of anomalous activity rather than single events, they can be open to interpretation and therefore slow to diagnose.
 Consequently, threat intelligence platforms use AI-backed analysis to speed up detection without overwhelming analysts' time with false positives.

-Strictly speaking, an [[IoC]] is evidence of an attack that was successful.
+Strictly speaking, an [[[[IoC]]]] is evidence of an attack that was successful.
 The term **indicator of attack (IoA)** is sometimes also used for evidence of an intrusion attempt in progress.
 ## THREAT DATA FEEDS

 When you use a **cyber threat intelligence ([[CTI]])** platform, you subscribe to a threat data feed.
 The information in the threat data can be combined with event data from your own network and system logs.
-An analysis platform performs correlation to detect whether any IoCs are present.
+An analysis platform performs correlation to detect whether any [[IoC]]s are present.
 There are various ways that a threat data feed can be implemented.

 ### Structured Threat Information eXpression (STIX)

-The OASIS CTI framework ([oasis-open.github.io/cti-documentation](https://oasis-open.github.io/cti-documentation/)) is designed to provide a format for this type of automated feed so that organizations can share CTI. **The Structured Threat Information eXpression (STIX)** part of the framework describes standard terminology for [[IoC]]s and ways of indicating relationships between them.
+The OASIS CTI framework ([oasis-open.github.io/cti-documentation](https://oasis-open.github.io/cti-documentation/)) is designed to provide a format for this type of automated feed so that organizations can share CTI. **The Structured Threat Information eXpression (STIX)** part of the framework describes standard terminology for [[[[IoC]]]]s and ways of indicating relationships between them.

 ![Diagram showing a STIX 2 Relationship example](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/2714-1599771794586.png)